JS-Law/get-it-done/notes.md

 - REMEMBER TO LOG ONLY PART OF THE OBJECT IF ITS RELEVANT
 - You may need to prompt for user input but thats okay, write a class for it!
 - I think I forgot how to request input in JavaScript lmao

+**QUESTIONS**
+- How will the Project get the tasks??????
+- What does that pipeline look like???